joanaz/MMM-MirrorMirrorOnTheWall/README.md

 ## Usage

-If you have setup the [complementary Alexa skill](https://github.com/joanaz/MirrorMirrorOnTheWallSkill) as instructed in its readme, you should be able to invoke it by saying `mirror mirror on the wall`.
+If you have setup the [complementary Alexa skill](https://github.com/joanaz/MirrorMirrorOnTheWallSkill) as instructed in its readme, you should be able to invoke it by saying `"mirror mirror on the wall"`.
 Next you can say any of the following commands to trigger different actions on the Magic Mirror.

 ### Display text